theguega/neural-mpc/docs/main.typ

 == Regression Baselines

-As baselines, we evaluated several models from the scikit-learn library to establish performance benchmarks.
-These models operate on the flat dataset, treating each timestep as an independent sample.
+To establish performance benchmarks, we evaluated several standard regression algorithms from the Scikit-learn library.
+These models operate on the "flat" dataset format, treating each timestep as an independent sample.
 We included tree-based regressors (Random Forest and Gradient Boosting) and a shallow MLP regressor as a lightweight baseline to compare against our deeper custom architectures.

 == Custom Multi-Layer Perceptron (MLP)